 Invariants are evaluated by the Analyzer when any method called on an object of the selected Class type completes.
 Pre-conditions are evaluated at the beginning of each call to the specified operation.
 Post-conditions are evaluated upon completion of each call to the specified operation.

 Line-conditions are evaluated each time the specified line of code is executed.

-🥖 Testpoint B Editor: : Exchange.Stock::GetStockVolume() ×

-Constraint Pre-Condition

-Condition: Action on Fail: Break execution ,

-Evaluate When:

-Тгасе

-Level: Fail Only -

-Statement: Stock volume: @m_stkVolume is not allowed to be negative

-OK Cancel Help
+🖉 Testpoint Editor: : Exchange.Stock::GetStockVolume() × Constraint - Type: Condition: Pre-Condition m_stkVolume >= 0 Evaluate When: Action on Fail: Break execution ▼ Trace Level: Statement: Fail Only Stock volume: @m_stkVolume is not allowed to be negative OK Cancel Help